kgrid/kgrid-library/docs/Library-API-Endpoints.md

 - creates a knowledge object at the specified ark id using the json body of the request if an object with that ark id doesn't already exist

 #### /knowledgeObject/ark:/{naan}/{name}
-- creates a clone of an object by fetching the object specified by the url in the plaintext body of the request
+- creates a copy of an object by fetching the object specified by the url in the plaintext body of the request
 - throws a 409 conflict error if the object already exists in the local library

 #### /knowledgeObject/ark:/{naan}/{name}/{published:published|unpublished}